 Additionally, on June 23, 2016, the electorate in the United Kingdom voted in favor of leaving the EU, commonly referred to as "Brexit."
-The United Kingdom's departure from the EU is currently scheduled to take place on Friday, March 29, 2019.
-This referendum has created political and economic uncertainty, particularly in the United Kingdom and the EU, and this uncertainty may persist for years.
+The United Kingdom officially withdrew from the EU on January 31, 2020.
+This referendum has created political and economic uncertainty that could persist for years, particularly in the United Kingdom and the EU, as many of the details of the separation have yet to be addressed.
 Since a significant portion of the regulatory framework in the United Kingdom is derived from EU directives and regulations, the referendum could materially impact the regulatory regime with respect to our products in the United Kingdom or the EU.
 Any delay in obtaining, or an inability to obtain, any device certifications, product marketing approvals, or other regulatory authorizations as a result of Brexit or otherwise, could prevent us from commercializing our products in the United Kingdom and/or the EU and affect our operations and financial results.